 LGBTQ Non-Discrimination in Georgia:

-There are currently no explicit, comprehensive statewide laws establishing LGBTQ non-discrimination in Georgia.
+There are currently no explicit, comprehensive statewide laws establishing LGBTQ non-discrimination in Georgia, though several municipalities have local laws.

 The Campaign for LGBTQ Non-Discrimination in Georgia: